 - 1 teaspoon vanilla extract

 - 1/4 teaspoon white vinegar

-- 8 ounces regular cream cheese
+- 8 ounces regular cream cheese, room temperature

-- 8 ounces light cream cheese
+- 8 ounces light cream cheese, room temperature

 - 1/2 cup plus 1 tablespoon sugar